nestorSag/mlops-lite/README.md

 ### Tearing down deployment job infrastructure

-Deployment job infrastructure for a specific project can be tear down with `make deployment-job-rm project=<my-project>`
+Deployment job infrastructure for a specific project can be tear down with `make deployment-rm project=<my-project>`

 ## Model monitoring